 Quails are amazing little birds that are often overlooked, but there are many different types of quail and all share some amazing facts and features:

 Quails have several adaptations that help them to survive in their environment.
+They have excellent camouflage plumage that allows them to blend in with their surroundings.
 Their compact bodies make it difficult for predators to spot them, and their short legs allow them to run quickly if they are discovered.
-Quails also have excellent camouflage plumage that allows them to blend in with their surroundings.
-They have a set of feathers on their head called "filoplumes" that help them sense predators.
-Additionally, quails have a pair of large, backwards-facing claws on each foot that they use for digging and scratching in the dirt, and they help them grip the ground as they run.
+Quails also have a set of feathers on their head called "filoplumes" that help them sense predators.
+When threatened, quails will emit a loud "crowing" noise and will sometimes release a noxious fluid from their feathers as a form of defence.
+Additionally, these birds have a pair of large, backwards-facing claws on each foot that they use for digging and scratching in the dirt, and they help them grip the ground as they run.
 Their strong legs and feet allow them to move quickly and run through dense vegetation.
-Quails have excellent eyesight and hearing, which helps them to avoid danger.
+Quails have excellent eyesight, a well-developed sense of smell and hearing, which helps them to avoid danger.
 Their short wings allow them to take off quickly if they are startled by predators.
-An adult quail is a small bird, typically measuring 10 to 18 cm in height, 12 to 28 cm in length and weighing 70 to 200 g.

 Quails are ground-dwelling birds found in many different habitats around the world.
-They can be found in Europe, Asia, Africa, North America, South America and Oceania.
-Quails are a common bird in North America.
 They thrive in a diverse array of habitats that reflect their adaptability and resourcefulness.
-Typically found in open areas such as fields, grasslands, shrublands, meadows, agricultural lands, woodlands and wetlands, where the dense cover provides both protection from predators and abundant food sources.
+Typically found in open areas such as fields, grasslands, meadows, agricultural lands, wetlands, shrublands and woodlands, where the dense cover provides both protection from predators and abundant food sources.
 This affinity for edge habitats—where forest meets field—allows quail to access a variety of seeds, insects and other forage while remaining hidden from view.
 They like to live near water sources.
 In addition to traditional rural landscapes, quail are increasingly being found in urban outskirts, taking advantage of parks and gardens that mimic the patchy environments they adore.
 These adaptable birds often utilise shrubs or ornamental plants for nesting sites, demonstrating how wildlife can coexist with urban development when suitable conditions prevail.

 Distribution patterns reveal how different quail species have adapted to specific ecological niches across continents.
 For example, while some species are primarily found in North America, such as the Gambel’s Quail residing mainly in desert regions, others have a heartier presence in parts of Europe, Asia and Africa.
 In some areas, like the southern United States, they are found roosting in tall grasses or weedy edges that have been lightly disturbed by agriculture or grazing.
 This wide distribution underscores their remarkable adaptability; quails can thrive in varying climates, from arid deserts to lush temperate forests, making them a resilient group amidst changing environmental conditions.
 Some species migrate gently between breeding and non-breeding territories based on food availability and weather conditions, while others maintain permanent residences within their favoured locales.
 Increasing urbanisation poses challenges for these adaptable birds as they compete with human development encroaching on their natural landscapes.
 Interestingly, quail populations demonstrate regional variance influenced by local climate and land management practices.